Thoovanathumbikal: Production

 The film is partly based on Padmarajan's novel Udakappola.
-Director Bharathan did illustration for this novel when it was serialised in Malayalanadu weekly.
+Director Bharathan did the illustration for this novel when it was serialised in Malayalanadu weekly.
 Part of the film, especially Jayakrishnan's lifestyle in the town, is loosely based on one of Padmarajan's friends, Karakath Unni Menon.
 Padmarajan met Unni Menon when the former was working at All India Radio, Thrissur.
-The friends of Jayakrishan were loosely based on the other friends of Unni Menon: Kanjavu Varkey, Express George and Vijayan Karot.
+The friends of Jayakrishan were loosely based on the other friends of Unni Menon: Kanjavu Varkey, Express George, and Vijayan Karot.